 I’ve been making a lot of fish lately, which is fitting with the beautiful summer weather.
 Costco is an incredible place for proteins!
-Gen’s always picking me up some awesome fish finds but a few weeks ago I insisted we grab some of the tuna steaks they had, which were amazing.
+There are always awesome fish finds but a few weeks ago I grabbed some of the tuna steaks they had, which were amazing.
 And last week I grabbed a pack of the cod fillets with a mind on crisping them up and serving them with some creamy, salty tartar sauce.

 The coating on the fish is simple and the tartar sauce can be jazzed up with an assortment of your favourite additions.
 I love capers and capered this up real good, but straight pickles will do as well.